 Today is the first full day of spring, and one theme pervades games everywhere:

-WHEN IS THE NEW CARD COMING OUT
+WHEN IS THE NEW CARD COMING OUT?

 This is what is running through my mind as I sit supposedly working at my unglamorous day job.
 I am tempted to lift up the phone and call home: "Did the mail come yet?
 Is there anything from the League?"
 And I know you are out there peering in your mailbox as well.
 Now, I always thought the League sends the card en masse on March 31.
 Not so, says my cousin Barbara in New Jersey.
 "We'll have it by next week," she said to me last night by phone.
 Oh, no, I thought, I'm having a "farewell to the card" party on the 26th!
 We will eulogize our beloved 2010 card, wax nostalgic about our favorite hands - mine is the uber-utilitarian like numbers with dragons - and get to hold it in our hands and play one last time before we dump it on the pile of useless cards from years gone by.
 But, if we do get the new card, we can hurriedly switch to a "welcome 2011 card" party and begin the brain-stretching process of reforming habits and crying about "Where has my favorite hand gone?"
 I fully expect my favorite hand to fade into mahjongg hand oblivion, maybe to resurface in the 2030 card.
 Hopefully I will be there to say, "Oh, they had that hand on the 2010 card!
 I loved it!"
 I should be.
 I'll only be 78.